ddrone/adventures-in-compilation/README.md

 Instead of trying to "implement a cool programming language", a project that I have started maybe a dozen times and never got far with, the idea here is to play with different algorithms of compilation on extremely simplistic languages.

+## Adventure 8: reverse mapping

+Currently, the compiler works just one way, and it would be close to impossible to figure out where the resulting code comes from.
+What I want is to have a "source mapping" between each compiler pass, so that it's possible to trace the source of a particular instruction.

 ## Adventure 7: implement while-loops

 - [x] Implement conversion through IRs that I have